Ouranosinc/lmoments3/README.rst

 lmoments3
 =========

-A Python 3.x library to estimate linear moments for statistical distribution functions.
+A Python3 library to estimate linear moments for statistical distribution functions.

 Requires the packages `numpy` and `scipy`.